hashicorp/terraform-provider-azuread/docs/resources/application.md

 Additionally, you may need the `User.Read.All` application role when including user principals in the `owners` property.

-When authenticated with a user principal, this resource requires one of the following directory roles: `Application Administrator` or `Global Administrator`
+When authenticated with a user principal, this resource may require one of the following directory roles: `Application Administrator` or `Global Administrator`

 ## Example Usage